justwes2/gcp_developer/gcp_dev.md

 You define your resources in `.yaml` files.
 The file can contain templates, which are similar to terraform modules- boilerplate resources that can be called in the resource file.
 A template is written in python or jinja2.
 You deploy resources using `gcloud`.
 Once the resource collection has been created, a manifest is created.
 This file, like terraform state files, holds the desired state configuration.
 The manifest is updated to reflect updated runs of the the deployment file.
 You can destroy resources in the file the same way.
 There is a [repository](https://github.com/GoogleCloudPlatform/deploymentmanager-samples) of samples (hosted on github) for various types of resources.
 See the [Docs](https://cloud.google.com/deployment-manager/docs/fundamentals)

 3.9 Managing Service accounts
-- Creating a service account with a minimum number of scopes required: After creating the service account, it should be added to only the roles with the permissions it will need (priniple of least privilage).
+- Creating a service account with a minimum number of scopes required: After creating the service account, it should be added to only the roles with the permissions it will need (principle of least privilege).
 For example, if a server needs to read data from files in a bucket, it should only have read rights to Cloud Storage, and no other rights.
-TODO can you add conditional rights to a specific resouce?
+There is a private beta for IAM [Conditions](https://cloud.google.com/iam/docs/conditions-overview).
 See [Docs](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts)
 - Downloading and using a service account private key file: You can create a public/private key pair associated with a service role like [so](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-Keys generated in the console vs the api will have slighly different structures.
-Make sure the workflow is standardize to avoid errors.
-This key can be used for non-GCP resorces to authenticate into the environment with that service account's permissions.
+Keys generated in the console vs the api will have slightly different structures.
+Make sure the workflow is standardized to avoid errors.
+This key can be used for non-GCP resources to authenticate into the environment with that service account's permissions.
 #### Section 4: Integrating Google Cloud Platform Services
 4.1 Integrating an application with Data and Storage services
 - Enabling BigQuery and setting permissions on a dataset: There are a number of [permissions and roles](https://cloud.google.com/bigquery/docs/access-control) associated with BigQuery.
 Setting up a service account with the desired rights will allow compute resources to access BigQuery data at the desired level (read, write, delete, etc)
 - Writing a SQL query to retrieve data from relational databases: All coding languages and frameworks will have their own tools/libraries for interfacing with SQL databases.
 Set the database endpoint to the one provided by GCP, and construct queries in SQL.
 Cloud Spanner allows you to query the db using the [SDK](https://cloud.google.com/spanner/docs/reference/libraries#client-libraries-install-python).
-- Analyzing data using BigQuery: This is a devloper exam, not an analyst one.
+- Analyzing data using BigQuery: This is a developer exam, not an analyst one.
 You can construct SQL-like queries in BigQuery, but for robust analysis, you will need an analytics tool, like [Datalab](https://cloud.google.com/datalab/docs/).
-- Fetching data from various databases: Managed databases have SDKs that can be used for queries in addition to a more conventional interface library in appilcation code.
+- Fetching data from various databases: Managed databases have SDKs that can be used for queries in addition to a more conventional interface library in application code.
 - Enabling Cloud SQL and configuring an instance: Using this [tutorial](https://cloud.google.com/sql/docs/mysql/quickstart), you can create an instance using the console (or gcloud or the api).
 After the instance has been created, use `gcloud sql connect <instance_name> --user=root`, provide the root password used when creating the instances, and you will be brought to the MySQL or PostgreSQL prompt.
 You can create databases and upload data using standard SQL.
 - Connecting to a Cloud SQL instance: Use the `gcloud sql connect` command above.
 - Enabling Cloud Spanner and configuring an instance: You can create an instances and configure the schema etc using the [console](https://cloud.google.com/spanner/docs/quickstart-console).